khairuldzulqarnain/courses-introduction-to-sql/chapter3.md

 ---
-title: 'Aggregate Functions'
+title: Aggregate Functions
+description: >-
-description: 'This chapter teaches you how to use aggregate functions to summarize data and gain useful insights.
-You''ll also learn about arithmetic in SQL and how to use aliases to make your results more readable.'
+  This chapter teaches you how to use aggregate functions to summarize data and gain useful insights.
+You'll also learn about arithmetic in SQL and how to use aliases to make your results more readable.
 ---

 ## Aggregate functions